vanpertsch/imageboard/README.md

 # imageboard

-Single-Page Application website where anyone can post image of their choosing, add a title and description and usefull tags.
+Single-Page Application website where anyone can post images of their choosing, add a title and description and useful tags.
 Images may be deleted.
 It is possible to comment on a selected image.
-Images can be sorted by tag.
+Images can be sorted by tags.

 🐦 The theme of this imageboard is "Birds in your vue".

+## Stack

+PostgreSQL, Express, Vue ,Node, AWS S3

 ## Development